andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 It might come handy to import these again in some situations.

 Colors get more complicated.
 These are x/y values now.
 To determine the right value i recommend to cahnge the color in the app and watch the Event stream.
 Open the payload until you find the x/y values and use these.

 In general in recommend to trigger scenes and not controlling seperate lamps.
+Another recommendation is to setup your whole HUE System in one Flow Tab, using Link out/in Nodes to create connections to your Rooms.
+>> LABEL your Link in/out Nodes, otherwise it will be too confusing. ;)

 I attached some pictures how the flows / payload / xy Color look like.